Mitunde/SALES-PERFORMANCE-ANALYSIS-ON-NOVARETAIL-LTD-/README.md

 <img width="1378" height="593" alt="Screenshot 2025-10-29 125657" src="https://github.com/user-attachments/assets/5d038b33-abe4-495f-9a40-bd0229ca9e83" />

 * The total revenue generated was ₦29,521,000 across all cities.
-Lagos contributed the highest share of revenue ₦9,285,500.
-September 2024 recorded the highest monthly sales ₦4,744,500.
-Revenue from Returning Customers drive the majority (59%) of total revenue.
+Lagos contributed the highest share of revenue, ₦9,285,500.
+September 2024 recorded the highest monthly sales of ₦4,744,500.
+Revenue from Returning Customers drives the majority (59%) of total revenue.
 Lagos contributed the highest share of revenue September 2024 recorded the highest monthly sales.
 Revenue from new customers in Lagos accounted for 25630% of